Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/01-interviews-journeys-wireframes.md

 Hone your product focus by creating these essential product deliverables.

+## Deadlines
+1. All items are started on Class 2 and **due Class 4**
+1. All items will be reviewed before class 6

 ## Objectives

 1. *Define product focus and UI* using User Interviews, User Journies, Wireframes, and ERDs